By: Nancy Schatz Alton of Your Teen Magazine

 In planning for her junior year, my friend’s daughter Grace intends to take as many Advanced Placement (AP) classes as possible.
 Created by the College Board in 1955, AP courses are rigorous, college-level classes offered in many high schools.

 Grace’s parents have heard that taking these courses might help with college admission.
 If they pay for Grace to take the corresponding yearly exam for each AP class, most four-year college and universities will give her college credits and/or placement in more advanced classes.
+(IF she scores well on those exams.)
 But should they sign off on Grace’s plan to take five AP courses during her junior year?